Beacon-Unime/Federation-Agent/netfa/README.rst

 If you run over OVN you will need to run setup-ovs.sh:
     % sudo setup-ovs.sh <host_ip> <ovn_db_ip>

+Copy and edit netfa.conf file:
+% cp netfa.conf.sample netfa.conf
+( Edit netfa.conf...)

 % sudo ryu-manager --verbose --wsapi-port=4567 --ofp-tcp-listen-port=1234 --config-file=./netfa.conf ./netfa/net_fa.py <file contains a class derived from FaSdnController e.g ./netfa/fa_ovn_controller.py>

 Ryu-manager runs 2 Ryu applications net_fa.py that implements all the REST APIs and controlling the FA datapath and a class that implements FaSdnController to communicate with teh specific SDN implementation (e.g FaOvnController)

+We have a script for sharing networks of 2 cloude according to the netfa.mgmt configuration via Net-FA REST API:

+% python ./fc-mgmt-share.py